 The University of Edinburgh Free Legal Advice Centre (or as it is more commonly known, ‘FLAC’) was established by the former University of Edinburgh Diploma Director, the late Elaine Tyre in 2007.
-Since then, the Centre has continued to grow and we are constantly looking at ways to develop and achieve our aims.
+Since then, FLAC has continued to grow and we are constantly looking at ways to develop and grow the Centre to achieve our aims.

 Our Aims, Values and Mission

 FLAC has three aims at its core: